Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMOSDisk.md

 ### -CreateOption
 Specifies whether this cmdlet creates a disk in the virtual machine from a platform or user image, or attaches an existing disk.
 Valid values are:

 - Attach.
 Specify this option to create a virtual machine from a specialized disk.
 When you specify this option, do not specify the *SourceImageUri* parameter.
 Instead, use the Set-AzVMSourceImage cmdlet.
-You must also use the use the *Windows* or *Linux* parameters to tell the azure platform the type of the operating system on the VHD.
+You must also use the use the *Windows* or *Linux* parameters to tell the azure2 platform the type of the operating system on the VHD.
-The *VhdUri* parameter is enough to tell the azure platform the location of the disk to attach.
+The *VhdUri* parameter is enough to tell the azure2 platform the location of the disk to attach.
 - FromImage.
 Specify this option to create a virtual machine from a platform image or a generalized user image.
 In the case of a generalized user image, you also need to specify the *SourceImageUri* parameter and either the *Windows* or *Linux* parameters to tell the Azure platform the location and type of the operating system disk VHD instead of using the **Set-AzVMSourceImage** cmdlet.